t3kt/raytk/docs/_reference/operators/sdf/cutSphereSdf.md

 Sphere with part of it cut off, either solid or hollow.

-Based on [CutSphere - distance 3D](https://www.shadertoy.com/view/stKSzc) by iq.
+Based on [CutSphere - distance 3D](https://www.shadertoy.com/view/stKSzc) by iq, and [Segment on Sphere SDF](https://www.shadertoy.com/view/lfcyDM) by SnoopethDuckDuck.